Ruby on Rails gem · Open Source & MIT Licensed

 Can I use a separate database for Rails Pulse?

-2. Separate Database - Use a dedicated database for complete isolation.
+2. Separate Database: Use a dedicated database for complete isolation.
 Supports SQLite, PostgreSQL, and MySQL.
-Perfect for scaling monitoring independently or using different database engines.

-Install with --database=separate flag to use a separate database.
+Install with the --database=separate flag to use a separate database.

 How do I secure the Rails Pulse dashboard?